GNUfamilia-fisi/mongodb-connections/swift/README.md

 ]
 ```

-First we define a block of code that will run when the program exists, this
+First we define a block of code that will run when the program exits, this
 is mainly for cleanup the `libmongoc` resources.

 ```swift